Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/thank-you-apple-for-hijacking-port-5000.md

 You can find this checkbox in `Settings` > `Sharing` > `AirPlay Receiver`.

-This is not a new thing though, Apple has been using port 5000 for AirPlay since 2004.
+This is not a new thing.
+Apple has been using port 5000 for AirPlay since 2004.
 The only new part is the introduction to having a Mac listening to AirPlay, which, as mentioned, uses port 5000.

 If you wish to use AirPlay on your Mac, I'd suggest switching your development to a different port.